IBMDeveloperUK/Machine-Learning-with-Minishift/README.md

 # Training and Deploying Machine Learning Models with Containers

-## Machine learning depenendencies are a hassle...
+## Machine learning dependencies are a hassle...

 Between ensuring that the right version Python/Pip are installed on your system, and that it doesn't conflict with other Python/Pip versions on your system AND that when you deploy your model to the cloud that the versions of the dependencies you've used in your projects are still compatible with the version on your cloud-based system, it's a wonder that we ever get any time to focus on building and training our neural networks.